 - Trade payables include import and local purchases of equipment and inventories such various parts and supplies used in the operations of the Group.
 These are non-interest bearing and are normally settled on 60 days' terms. - Accrued expenses and other liabilities are noninterest-bearing and are normally settled on a 30 to 60 days' term.
 These include other operating expenses that are payable to various suppliers and contractors. - Employee related expenses include unclaimed wages, accrued vacation and sick leave and accrued payroll.
 These are non-interest bearing and are payable in 30 days' term. - Accrued utilities pertain to unpaid billings for power, communication, light and water charges.
 These are non-interest bearing and are normally settled within 30 to 90 days. - Unclaimed dividends pertain to unpaid cash dividends declared by the Parent Company to its stockholders.
 These are non-interest bearing and are payable upon demand of the payee. - Payable to regulatory agencies include withholding taxes and other government contributions related to employees of the Group.
 These are non-interest bearing and are normally remitted within 10 days from the close of each month. - Accrued production taxes pertain to excise taxes on metal sales.
-These are non-interest bearing and are settled within 15 days after the end of each quarter. - Trust receipts refer to arrangements of the Group with banks related to its importations of inventories and various equipment which are interest bearing and have an average term of 90 to 120 days.
+These are non-interest bearing and are settled within 15 days after the end of each quarter.

-Interest incurred on trust receipts amounted to P11, P1,274 and P1,411 in 2020, 2019 and 2018, respectively (see Note 27).
+Interest incurred on trust receipts amounted to nil, ₱11 and ₱1,274 in 2021, 2020 and 2019, respectively (see Note 27).

-The Group has US\$-denominated trade and other payables amounting to US\$2,831 and US\$2,821 as at December 31, 2020 and 2019, respectively (see Note 31).
+The Group has US\$-denominated trade and other payables amounting to US\$1,901 and US\$2,831 as at December 31, 2021 and 2020, respectively (see Note 31).